Our History

 Morton Meadows Neighborhood Association

-Mizpah Lodge maintains an active partnership with the Morton Meadows Neighborhood Association, who utilize our building regularly for community gatherings.
-Together, we co-host an annual Easter Egg Hunt for the neighborhood.
-Our partnership is also commemorated in a large mural on our parking lot wall, featuring scenes from both Morton Meadows history and the tradition of Masonry.
+Mizpah Lodge maintains an active partnership with the Morton Meadows Neighborhood Association, which utilizes our building regularly for community gatherings.
+Together, we co-host an annual Easter egg hunt for the neighborhood.
+Our partnership is also commemorated in a large mural on our parking lot wall, featuring scenes from both Morton Meadows history and the traditions of Masonry.

 Feeding Ministry